 How to use a VPN?

-Well, no rocket science required to use a VPN.
+Well, no rocket science is required to use a VPN.
 If you can operate an Android phone, you can use a VPN too.
 Anyway, there are plenty of VPN service providers available around the globe for all the platforms (operating systems).
-Some of the VPNs are free, some are completely paid, some have the freemium and premium both the options.
+Some of the VPNs are free, some are completely paid, some have freemium and premium both.
 You can easily download, and install them in your system and use them.